gnames/gnparser/v1-changes.md

     By default, the service will not send data that that most users do not need.
 The `details` field of the parsed data will be omitted, as well as details of a name's authorship.
-The `positions` list that provides position and semantic meaning of every word in a name is excluded as well.
+The `words` list that provides position and semantic meaning of every word in a name is excluded as well.

     If such details are important, use `with_details=true` parameter.